collindaloisio/mlb-pitch-data/readme.md

 https://xkcd.com/327/

 SQL Injection is very bad and we should change the way we create sql
+    - Nah I think you're ok man.
+We just need to make sure we sanitize our sql.
+We can make unit tests to ensure the function handles sql injections properly.

 ###Overall Objectives of the Application: